CNuenthel/ERODS-CSV-Parser/README.md

     - Any inactive/changed events triggered from log book edit annotations
     - Any Unidentified driving events

+Once you open eCore, you can keep the application open and run new CSV files as you save them throughout the day.

 ### Data
 The data includes the date and timestamp of each event that can be referenced on ERODS.
 Odometer skip events will also include the amount of miles calculated between a non-driving event and an initial following driving